MikroElektronika/mikrosdk_click_v2/clicks/analogmux2/README.md

 ---
-# Analog MUX 2 click
+# Analog MUX 2 Click

 Analog MUX 2 Click is a compact add-on board that switches one of the eight inputs to one output.
 This board features the ADG728, a low voltage, CMOS 8-channel analog matrix switch with a serially controlled 2-wire interface from Analog Devices.
 The ADG728 can operate equally well as either multiplexer, demultiplexer, or switch array easily connected to a 9 pole spring action block terminal.
 It provides flexibility and features a low on-resistance closely matched between switches and very flat over the full signal range.
 This Click board™ is suitable for a wide range of applications, from industrial and instrumentation to medical, consumer, communications, and automotive systems.